Xilinx/Vitis_Libraries/codec/docs/src/guide_L2/kernels/jxlEnc.rst

     PATH_TO_BUILD/host.exe --xclbin PATH_TO_BUILD/jxlEnc.xclbin PNGFilePath JXLFilePath

-Note: "PATH_TO_BUILD" is decided by your chosen "DEVICE=" when running hw build, Default arguments are set in Makefile.
+Note: "PATH_TO_BUILD" is decided by your chosen "PLATFORM=" when running hw build, Default arguments are set in Makefile.

 JXL Encoder Input Arguments: